Discover the nature park

 Plants

 A dry snow heath pine forest develops on riparian terraces.
-It is one of the most species-rich and colorful forest types in Central Europe.
-Rare orchids like the fly agaric are found here.
+It is one of the most species-rich and colourful forest types in Central Europe.
+Rare orchids such as the fly agaric are found here....

 learn more